 - Smoked sea salt for garnish

-- For the caramel sauce: Once the cheesecake is cool, make the caramel.
+- Once the cheesecake is cool, make the caramel.
 Stir together the remaining 1 cup of the sugar and water in a small saucepan until the sugar is completely moistened.
 Brush the insides of the saucepan with a wet pastry brush to remove any sugar granules then place the pan over medium-high heat and bring to a boil.

 - Without stirring but swirling the pan occasionally, let the sugar boil until it turns amber in color, about 5 minutes.
 Give the pan a few good swirls to make sure it’s evenly cooking, remove from heat, and carefully add the whiskey.
 (The caramel will seize but just keep swirling the pan until the alcohol smell is cooked off.)
 Immediately add the remaining 2 tablespoons of butter and cream, and swirl until the caramel is smooth and uniform in color.
 Set aside to cool to room temperature, at least out 15 minutes.(You can make the bars through this step up to 1 day ahead.
 Let cool completely then wrap securely and refrigerate.
 Let sit at room temperature at least 15 minutes before serving.)